DLSU-CCAPDEV/2021T2-G44/back-end/README.md

 - [controllers](./controllers) - This directory houses all the methods that are responsible of responding to HTTP requests and makes queries to the MongoDB database using the defined Mongoose models.
 - [models](./models) - This directory houses all Mongoose Schema Models.
 Instances of these models contain the Mongoose methods to invoke a query to the MongoDB database.
 - [package.json](./package.json) - This file contains the application's project details, scripts, and dependencies.
 This was auto-genrated by the npx script, create-react-app.
-- [API-README.md](./API-README.md) - This file is the documentation of the available back-end API endpoints.
+- [API-README.md](./API-README.md) - (Deprecated, do not use) This file is the documentation of the available back-end API endpoints.

 ## Installation & Setup
 1. Picking up from the install guide in the main README (npm dependencies should already be installed at this point), we now need to set-up our environment variables.
 Create a file named ```.env``` and fill in the following information: